wp-plugins/digiproveblog/readme.txt

 Yes, you can review your history online (and perform other functions) by visiting https://www.digiprove.com/members/my_digiprove.aspx - you will need to log in using your Digiprove user id and password.

+= How can I style the Digiprove Notice? =

+There are various colors, font-sizes etc. you can choose, these are found on the "Advanced" tab of the Settings panel.
+To make the message appear consistently it is quite heavily styled at the element level.
+However you can influence some aspects of the appearance using CSS style code such as:
+*[id|="dprv_cp"]
+{
+	margin-left:40%;
+	margin-right:40%;
+	background-color:red;
+}

 = I get an error message: "invalid user id, domain, or api key" =